My body, my story

 What is your relationship with your body?

-I do my best to refocus on my feelings without letting myself be influenced by society, because it took up too much space during the first part of my life.
+I'm doing my best to refocus on my feelings without letting society influence me, because it took up far too much space during the first part of my life.
 But it's my body.
-If I had to listen to all the injunctions imposed on women, I would no longer leave my house.
+If I had to listen to all the expectations placed on women, I'd never leave the house.

-On days when things are complicated, I try to see myself through the eyes of the people I love.
-My nephews and nieces, my boyfriend, my family, my best friends.
-If these people find me beautiful, then that's all that matters.
+On tough days, I try to see myself through the eyes of the people I love: my nephews and nieces, my boyfriend, my family, my best friends.
+If they find me beautiful, then that's all that matters.
 I believe them.
-And you can just "be" without necessarily wanting to please or perform, that's good too.
+And besides, you can just "be" without necessarily wanting to please or perform; that's fine too.

-Do you remember a time in your childhood or adolescence when your relationship with your body changed?
+Do you remember the moment in your childhood or adolescence when your relationship with your body changed?

-There were several changes: my hair got curly as a teenager, and I was getting noticed.
-I grew up suddenly, reaching almost 1.80m, and I was even less inconspicuous.
+There were several changes: my hair became curly during my teenage years, and I started to stand out.
+I grew suddenly, reaching almost 1.80 meters (5'11"), and I became even less inconspicuous.
 I think that's when the comments started.
-When you're young, it's harder to set a limit, to say that you don't particularly want to receive opinions from just anyone.
+When you're young, it's harder to set boundaries, to say that you don't particularly want to hear just anyone's opinion.

-I also noticed weight gain linked to hormonal imbalance at age 25.
+I also observed weight gain linked to a hormonal imbalance at age 25.

-When I look back, I regret having been so hard on myself.
-My body did what it could, it held me up to this point and allowed me to experience exceptional moments.
-We are reconciling little by little.
+Looking back, I regret being so hard on myself.
+My body did what it could; it held me up until now and allows me to experience exceptional moments.
+We're making peace little by little.

-You were diagnosed with polycystic ovarian syndrome at 25.
-How did you cope with it, physically and psychologically?
+You were diagnosed with polycystic ovary syndrome at 25.
+How did you cope with that, physically and psychologically?

 It was very strange.
 I gained weight quickly and significantly.
-I felt guilty, and looking back, I find it so unfair: I didn't specifically change my lifestyle or do anything to cause it.
+I felt guilty, and looking back, I find it so unfair: I didn't particularly change my lifestyle or do anything to cause it.

-The diagnosis was pretty clear, but the syndrome varies depending on the profile and it evolves over time.
+The diagnosis was fairly clear, but the syndrome varies depending on the individual and evolves over time.
 There isn't much information or research on the subject.
-The body changes, and so does the way others see it.
-At the time, I was disappointed to give up what could be called "pretty privilege," but in the end, I think it was a good opportunity for me to deconstruct the stereotypes we're served up every day, whether they concern me directly (for example, "if you're fat, you're not athletic") or the people around me.
+The body changes, and so does how others see it.
+At the time, I was devastated to give up what could be called "pretty privilege," but in the end, I think it was a good opportunity for me to deconstruct the stereotypes we're bombarded with every day, whether they concern me directly (for example, "if you're fat, you're not athletic") or people around me.

-Jennifer Padjemi's book "Selfie" helped me take a step back from all of this.
+Jennifer Padjemi's book Selfie helped me to take a step back from all of this.

-What has been the biggest surprise your body has given you in recent years?
+What was the most pleasant surprise your body has given you in recent years?

 Being healthy.
-I think gaining my professional and emotional independence has been instrumental for me, but it's a lot of stress.
+I think that gaining my professional and emotional independence was crucial for me, but it's very stressful.

-Luckily, I was coached by an incredible woman: Ophélie De Zutter.
-I set up my project, chose my partners, my city, my house.
-I feel like I've built a lot of things and made my choices without too much pressure or restraint.
+Thankfully, I was coached by an incredible woman: Ophélie De Zutter.
+I developed my project, chose my partners, my city, my house.
+I feel like I've built a lot and made my choices without too much pressure or hindrance.
 It was well worth a few gray hairs.

 What was your path to healing the way you see yourself?